Acha0086/AI_hackathon/README.md

 # some other considerations

 - this Monte Carlo only considers us in single player mode, further expansion with Monte Carlo opponent moves?
 Or something involving analysing opponent moves?

+## ok temporary:

+- Create suicide bomber
+- Use pathfinding algorithms to deteremine if can trap
+- Considerations for picking up bombs or going to trap them
+- HOW do we deteremine which locations they can be trapped? not necessarily just the one they are on right now?